 - Consultations will be held on child benefits, with the possibility of applying them to households rather than individual income.
 The threshold for additional income tax on these payments will increase from £50,000 to £60,000.

-Income tax in the UK falls into a series of bands.
-England, Wales, and Northern Ireland all use the same thresholds, while Scotland has its own tax bands.
+Income tax in the UK falls into a series of brackets (known as bands in British English).
+England, Wales, and Northern Ireland all use the same thresholds, while Scotland has its own tax brackets.
+The current UK income tax rates are as follows:

 2023–24 tax year (6 April 2023 – 5 April 2024)